- 14 Maximum group size

 Arrival into Naples

-Rupert will meet you at the airport early this afternoon.
+You will be met at the airport early this afternoon.
 From here you will be privately driven north-west of Naples in Miseno, the headland above the port where the Roman imperial fleet was based and from where Pliny the Younger watched the eruption of Vesuvius in AD 79.
 You will have the afternoon free to rest, relax and watch the sun set over the ocean.
-This evening you will dine at one of Rupert’s favourite family-run restaurants for your first taste this week of delicious Italian cooking.
+This evening you will dine at one of our favourite family-run restaurants for your first taste this week of delicious Italian cooking.

 The entrance of Hades

-After breakfast Rupert will take you to visit the hilltop site of Cumae, the legendary home of the Sibyl and the earliest Greek colony in Italy.
+After breakfast, your guide will take you to visit the hilltop site of Cumae, the legendary home of the Sibyl and the earliest Greek colony in Italy.
 From here you will drive to the shores of Lake Avernus, one of the entrances to the Underworld.
-The lake is formed within a volcanic crater and, over lunch in a restaurant on the edge of the water, Rupert will describe the weird and wonderful world of Hades.
+The lake is formed within a volcanic crater and, over lunch in a restaurant on the edge of the water, you will hear about the weird and wonderful world of Hades.

 This afternoon you will explore the steaming volcanic crater of Solfatara.
 There will be time for a rest back at the hotel later this afternoon before dinner at another friendly local restaurant serving bowls oozing with pasta and pizza dripping off the plates.